RWS/Sdl-Community/Language Weaver Provider/copilot-context.md

 2. **Windows Credential Manager** (`WindowsCredentialStore/CredentialStore.cs`) – persists credentials across sessions using P/Invoke (`advapi32.dll`).

 `CredentialManager` (in `Extensions/`) bridges these two stores.

+### Token expiry self-heal (Edge SSO)

+`AccessToken` carries two expiry fields — `ExpiresAt` (absolute, ms since epoch) and `ValidityInSeconds` — that are persisted **separately** from the JWT in the credential store.
+The authoritative expiry, however, is the `exp` claim **inside** the Edge SSO Bearer JWT itself.
+When a token is rehydrated from storage with `ExpiresAt = 0` (e.g. saved before expiry parsing existed, or assigned without running `SetAccessToken`), `Service.ValidateTokenAsync` would wrongly raise `EdgeSessionExpiredException` for a session whose JWT is still valid for hours.

+`EdgeService.EnsureExpiryPopulated(AccessToken)` repairs this: for a `Bearer` token with `ExpiresAt <= 0` it re-derives expiry from the JWT `exp` claim (`ExpiresAt = exp * 1000`, `ValidityInSeconds = max(0, exp - now)`).
+It is a no-op for already-populated tokens, non-`Bearer` (Basic/API-key) tokens, malformed JWTs, and null.
+It is called from two seams so handling is centralized:

+- `EdgeService.SetAccessToken(...)` — at the point a fresh token is built.
+- `CredentialManager.AssignAccessToken(...)` — right after the stored token JSON is deserialized, so stale cached values are repaired on load.

+> **ponytail:** the repair is in-memory only; it does not rewrite the credential store unless later logic explicitly calls `UpdateCredentials(...)` after a change.

 ---